killroy1971/ansible-satellite6-install/README.md

 Running the playbook
 --------------------
-If running main.yml directly from the role directory, make update hosts.target with the address corresponding to your target server.
+If running main.yml directly from the role directory, make update hosts entry with the address or hostname corresponding to your target server/instance.

 If intended for use with other roles, include the role in a playbook located at your top level Ansible directory.